June 06, 2015

 “Super Ghosts / The Pac-Man in the Moon” (10/23/82) – The ghosts are given super powers. / Pac-Man and Pepper must reclaim the space shuttle the ghosts steal.

-“Sir Chomp-A-Lot / The Day the Forest Disappeared” (11/6/82) – Mezmeron sends the ghosts into the past where they meet Pac-Man’s ancestor. / Mezmeron successful steals the forest.
+“Sir Chomp-A-Lot / The Day the Forest Disappeared” (11/6/82) – Mezmeron sends the ghosts into the past where they meet Pac-Man’s ancestor. / Mezmeron manages to successfully steal the forest.

 “Neander-Pac-Man / Backpackin’ Packy” (11/13/82) – Pac-Man tells Pac-Baby about the discovery of Power Pellets. / Pac-Man becomes leader of the Pac-Baby scouts.